Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 Overnight teahouse, full board.

-We then cross the Chommrong Khola and climb up to Chhomrong village (2060m).
+We then cross the Chommrong Khola (river) and climb up to Chhomrong village (2060m).
 From here, after a short climb, the track descends down through stone paths to Jhinnu Danda.
 This will be our last night in a teahouse and we can relax and enjoy our surroundings and the hospitality.
-We are nearly there!

 Accommodation and Meals